BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/README.md

 ## 2. Preparing input dataset for the screening tool
-The key steps are demonstrated in the flowchart below.![Flow chart ](/images/flowchart.png) In next section, more details are provided with sample SQL codes.
+The key steps are demonstrated in the flowchart below.![Flow chart ](/images/flowchart.png) More details are provided with sample SQL codes in the data preparation manual [Prepare_input_data.md](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/Prepare_input_data.md).
 The SQL codes are for demonstration purpose and please adjust them based on your database.

-### INITIAL INPUT: datasets from EHR database
-Necessary fields to include: Unique subject identifier, diagnosis codes, visit dates, visit type, demographic information This process starts with integrating multiple datasets in EHR database.
-Usually, EHR data is stored as a relational database.
-Different information are stored in different datasets.
-For example, demographic information in one dataset, diagnosis information in another dataset, etc. Hence, those pieces of useful information need to be pulled from different tables.

-For this screening tool, the essential information includes demographic (age, gender), visit/encounter date (start date and end date), diagnosis codes in each encounter/visit and encounter type.
-Therefore, the initial step is to locate the necessary information for later use.

-### OUTPUT: input dataset for the screening tool
-Once all the previous steps are completed, you would already have a patient list who meets all those filtering requirements.
-Please then merge all the required information of these patients into one single dataset and clean up all the abnormities as specified in the previous section.
-The data specification and a sample dataset can be found in [Appendix_2](https://github.com/BoPDdiseasescreening/Borderline-Personality-Disorder-BoPD-automatic-disease-screening-tool/blob/main/Appendix_2.xlsx).
-This dataset will be used as the input dataset for the screening tool.
-Please save it as “.csv” file and place it in the local environment under screening tool folder “BoPDScreeningTool/Application Demo” (refer to step 6 in section 3.2 below).

 ## 3. Execution of BoPDscreen